-9.1.
-General

-- 9.1.1.
+- 9.1.
+General - 9.1.1.
 "Rule Action" is a collective term referring to a resolution automatically executed in accordance with the rules when a specified event has occurred or is occurring during the game. - 9.1.2.
 Rule Actions are classified as two types: interrupt type Rule Actions, and check type Rule Actions. - 9.1.2.1.
 Rule Actions classified as interrupt type Rule Actions are executed when a specified condition(s) is met during the game, suspending all actions being executed without exception, executing itself immediately. - 9.1.2.1.1.
 When multiple interrupt type Rule Actions are to be executed simultaneously, they are resolved in the order as follows: - 9.1.2.1.1.1 If there are multiple masters of the card(s) or zone(s) related to those Rule Actions, the turn player executes all interrupt type Rule Actions that are related to their own cards or zones first, followed by the non-turn player. - 9.1.2.1.1.2 If the same player is required to execute multiple Rule Actions related to cards or zones that they is a master of, they chooses which order to execute those Rule Actions in. - 9.1.2.2.
 Rule Actions classified as check type Rule Actions are executed only when a specified condition(s) is fulfilled during a check timing.
 Even if the condition(s) is fulfilled during the resolution of another action, if that condition(s) is not fulfilled during the check timing, this Rule Action does not happen. - 9.1.2.2.1.
 When multiple check type Rule Actions are to be executed simultaneously, all those Rule Actions are executed simultaneously.

 9.2.
-Refresh Resolution
+Resolving a Reshuffle

 - 9.2.1.
-The refresh resolution is executed when there are no cards in a player's deck.
+The resolution of a reshuffle is executed when there are no cards in a player's deck.
 This is an interrupt type Rule Action. - 9.2.2.
 The player with no cards in their deck immediately moves all of the cards in their waiting room to their deck, and shuffles the deck.
-Then, that player puts the top card of their deck into their clock. - 9.2.2.1.
-At the point when there are no cards in the deck, if there are no cards in that player's waiting room, that player is in the middle of a damage process, and there are no climax in that player's resolution zone, that player loses the game immediately instead.
-Otherwise, the resolution of the refresh resolution ends instead.
-In this case, a new refresh resolution will not be
+Then, that player's Refresh Point increases by one (1). - 9.2.2.1.
+At the instance when there are no cards in the deck, if there are also no cards in that player's waiting room, and there are no climax in that player's resolution zone if they is in the middle of a Damage Process, that player loses the game immediately instead.
+Otherwise, the resolution of the reshuffle ends instead.
+In this instance, until the situation where there are no cards in the deck and there are cards in the waiting room arises again, a reshuffle is not resolved afresh.

-- performed until there are cards in the waiting room when there are no cards in the deck. - 9.2.3.
-Refresh resolutions are not resolved during the period from the beginning to the end of the payment of a cost (8.4.2). - 9.2.4.
-The execution of a refresh resolution is also known as "refresh(ing)" in card texts and rules, et cetera.
+- 9.2.3.
+A reshuffle is not resolved from the beginning to the end of the payment of a cost (8.4.2). - 9.2.4.
+The resolution of a shuffle is also known as "refresh(ing)" in card texts and rules, et cetera.

 9.3.
-Level Up Resolution
+Resolving a Level Up

 - 9.3.1.
-The level up resolution is executed when the number of cards in a player's clock is seven(7) or more.
+The resolution of a level up is executed when the number of cards in a player's clock is seven (7) or more.
 This is an interrupt type Rule Action. - 9.3.2.
 The player with seven (7) or more cards in their clock chooses one (1) card from the seven (7) cards from the bottom of their clock.
 The chosen card is moved to their level, and the remaining six (6) cards are moved to their own waiting room in any order. - 9.3.3.
 A level up is not resolved from the beginning to the end of the payment of a cost (8.4.2).